+3.8 Protected classes: Race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, age (40 and over), disability, veteran status, pregnancy, childbirth, or pregnancy-related conditions, genetic information, or other bases protected by applicable federal, state, or local law.

+3.9 Respondent: The individual against whom an alleged complaint of discrimination, harassment, or retaliation in violation of university policy has been made.
+Use of these terms does not imply that a finding of discrimination, harassment, or retaliation is assumed or made before an investigation has been completed.

+3.10 Retaliation: An action, performed directly or through others, that is aimed to dissuade a reasonable person from engaging in a protected activity or is done in retribution for engaging in a protected activity.
+Action in response to a protected activity is not retaliatory unless (1) it has a materially adverse effect on the working, academic, or other University-related environment of an individual and (2) it would not have occurred in the absence of (but for) the protected activity.
+Examples of protected activities include reporting (internally or externally) a complaint of protected class discrimination or harassment in good faith, assisting others in making such a report, or honestly participating as an investigator, witness, decision maker, or otherwise assisting, in an investigation or proceeding related to suspected protected class discrimination or harassment.

-- 3.8 Protected classes: Race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, age (40 and over), disability, veteran status, pregnancy, childbirth, or pregnancy-related conditions, genetic information, or other bases protected by applicable federal, state, or local law. - 3.9 Respondent: The individual against whom an alleged complaint of discrimination, harassment, or retaliation in violation of university policy has been made.
-Use of these terms does not imply that a finding of discrimination, harassment, or retaliation is assumed or made before an investigation has been completed. - 3.10 Retaliation: Intimidation, threats of reprisal, harassment, or other materially adverse actions, or threats of such materially adverse actions, made by or against persons employed by, attending, or affiliated with the University in any way or participating in any university program or activity, against anyone who in good faith opposes discrimination or harassment; reports or files a complaint of discrimination or harassment; honestly participates or assists in a university-related investigation, hearing, or other proceeding relating to discrimination or harassment; or otherwise asserts rights protected by Title VII or other applicable laws.
-Any action designed to prevent or discourage someone from reporting a protected class harassment or discrimination concern may also be retaliation. - 3.11 Sexual misconduct: Sexual misconduct includes but is not limited to acts of, or failed attempts of, dating and relationship violence; domestic violence; discrimination based on sex, pregnancy, pregnancy-related conditions, sexual orientation, gender identity, or gender expression; hostile environment based on sex, pregnancy, pregnancy-related conditions, sexual orientation, gender identity, or gender expression (including intimidation and hazing/bullying); sexual harassment; sexual assault (including non-consensual sexual contact or non-consensual sexual intercourse); sexual exploitation (including engaging in sexual trafficking); and stalking as defined by state and federal law.
+3.11 Sexual misconduct: Sexual misconduct includes acts of, or attempts of, dating and relationship violence; domestic violence; discrimination based on sex, pregnancy, pregnancyrelated conditions, sexual orientation, gender identity, or gender expression; hostile environment based on sex, pregnancy, pregnancy-related conditions, sexual orientation, gender identity, or gender expression (including intimidation and hazing/bullying); sexual harassment; sexual assault; sexual exploitation (including engaging in sexual trafficking); and stalking as defined by state and federal law.
 (See UVU Policy 162 Sexual Misconduct.)

+3.12 University community members: All persons employed by or affiliated with Utah Valley University in any way and persons participating in any university program or activity, including but not limited to trustees, advisory board members, administrators, faculty, staff, students, independent contractors, volunteers, and guests or visitors to any university campus or any property owned or leased by the University.